 The best current approximation of the names and locations of Aboriginal heritage evidence within the project area is marked on Figure 1 and listed in Table 1.
-This is based on information about previous recordings contained in archaeological reports, the Department of Environment and Conservation (DEC) Aboriginal Heritage Information Management System (AHIMS) register and DEC site records, along with information recorded during field inspections for the Part 3A application.
+This is based on information about previous recordings contained in archaeological reports, the Department of Environment and Climate Change (DECC) Aboriginal Heritage Information Management System (AHIMS) and information collected during archaeological surveys of the project area.

-Approximately 38 Aboriginal heritage sites are present within the area, including 17 within the surface study area north of John Renshaw Drive and 21 within the underground area south of John Renshaw Drive.
-Apart from one grinding groove site, the remainder of the sites within the surface study area are artefact occurrences.
+Approximately 38 Aboriginal heritage sites are present within the area, including 17 within the surface area north of John Renshaw Drive and 21 within the underground area south of John Renshaw Drive.
+Apart from one grinding groove site, the remainder of the sites within the surface area are artefact occurrences.
 The underground area hosts three grinding groove sites and a single scarred tree, with the remaining evidence comprising artefact occurrences.

-No Aboriginal heritage sites are listed within the study area on other heritage registers or planning instruments, including the Maitland, Cessnock and Newcastle Local Environmental Plans and the Hunter Regional Environmental Plan and other registers under the Aboriginal and Torres Strait Islander Heritage Protection Act 1984, the Environment Protection and Biodiversity Conservation Act 1999 or the Australian Heritage Council Act 2003 such as the Register of the National Estate, Commonwealth Heritage List and National Heritage List.
+No Aboriginal heritage sites are listed within the area on other heritage registers or planning instruments, including the Maitland, Cessnock and Newcastle Local Environmental Plans and the Hunter Regional Environmental Plan and other registers under the Aboriginal and Torres Strait Islander Heritage Protection Act 1984, the Environment Protection and Biodiversity Conservation Act 1999 or the Australian Heritage Council Act 2003 such as the Register of the National Estate, Commonwealth Heritage List and National Heritage List.